-One of the expansion plans for any business is reducing the cost of supply and diversifying products on offer.
+One of the expansion plans for any business is reducing the cost of supply, and diversifying products on offer.
 In reference to data from the Kenya Bureau of Statistics, an article on the Business Daily notes that Kenya imported goods worth Ksh171b from China in May 2018.
-If you wish to import goods from China to Kenya part of your expansion strategy, there are several ways to find a supplier.
+If you wish to import goods from China to Kenya as part of your expansion strategy, there are several ways to find a supplier.

 - Find a supplier online

 - Visit China and scout for a good supplier

 - Attend a trade fair in Kenya/China